Montreal Machine

-The Montreal Machine were the sole Canadian (and non-U.S.-based North American) team in the World League of American Football (WLAF), a springtime developmental professional league set up by the National Football League (NFL) that played in 1991 and 1992.
-There were also three European teams and six United States–based teams.
+The Montreal Machine were the sole Canadian (and non-U.S.-based North American) team in the World League of American Football (WLAF), a springtime developmental professional league set up by the National Football League (NFL), that played in 1991 and 1992.
+There were also three European teams and six U.S.–based teams.
 Like all WLAF teams, the Machine played American rules football, 11 players per side on a 100-yard-long/53 1/3-yard-wide field, rather than Canadian rules football of 12 players per side on a 110-yard-long/65-yard-wide field.

 The Machine filled a void created by the folding of the Canadian Football League's Montreal Alouettes in 1987.
 It was the first American football team in Canada since the Montreal Beavers, Toronto Rifles and Victoria Steelers, which all played in the Continental Football League in 1967.
 The NFL had also played two international preseason games in Montreal in 1988 and 1990 during the Alouettes' absence.

+Though the Machine struggled on the field with a combined record of 6–14 in their two seasons, they were in contention for the North American East Division title (and its guaranteed playoff berth) in 1991 until the final week of the regular season, when they were mathematically eliminated following the New York/New Jersey Knights' season-ending win over San Antonio on May 25.
+Wins over the eventual World Bowl finalists the Orlando Thunder and the expansion Ohio Glory helped the Machine to second place in the division at the halfway point of the 1992 season, but they would go winless in the second half of the season.